 DBeaver Pricing: Free community, $199 standard license

 The next PostgreSQL GUI we’re going to review is OmniDB.
 OmniDB lets you add, edit, and manage data and all other necessary features in a unified workspace.
 Although OmniDB supports other database systems like MySQL, Oracle, and MariaDB, their primary target is PostgreSQL.
-This open source tool is mainly sponsored by 2ndQuadrant.
+This open source client is mainly sponsored by 2ndQuadrant.
 OmniDB supports all three major platforms, namely Windows, Linux, and Mac OS X.

 - You can easily configure it by adding and removing connections, and leverage encrypted connections when remote connections are necessary.